m31r2701/reversing-unofficial-APIs/README.md

 - [How to use undocumented web APIs](https://jvns.ca/blog/2022/03/10/how-to-use-undocumented-web-apis/)
 - [Computational research in the post-API age](https://dfreelon.org/publications/2018_Computational_research_in_the_postAPI_age.pdf)
 - [Web scraping 201: Finding the API](http://www.gregreda.com/2015/02/15/web-scraping-finding-the-api/)
+- https://owasp.org/www-project-web-security-testing-guide/stable/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL this is worth reading as it provides useful content on GraphQL APIs.
+However, bear in mind that unofficial API reversing is NOT ipso facto about hunting for 0days or trying to exploit the application (unless you are, for instance, participating in a recognise bug bounty program or on a pentest engagement).

 ### Native apps (inc. mobile apps)
 #### 🛠️ Tools